-One of the domain is Life Sciences, and it is offered at undergraduate and postgraduate level.
+One of the domain is Life Science Courses, and it is offered at undergraduate and postgraduate level.
 This subject is related to the study of different life forms.
 The course in life science teaches the students about the different living organisms, including plants, animals, aquatic organisms, and human beings.
 You also learn about the various life processes at the cellular and molecular level.
 People who want to make a career in the sciences can pursue a course in Life Science.
 The subject gives you a lot of opportunities for research work as well.

 Let us move ahead and check out the information now.